bitnami/charts/bitnami/janusgraph/README.md

 <!--- app-name: JanusGraph -->

-# Bitnami package for JanusGraph
+# Bitnami Secure Images Helm chart for JanusGraph

 JanusGraph is a scalable graph database optimized for storing and querying graphs containing hundreds of billions of vertices and edges distributed across a multi-machine cluster.